 After virtually guaranteeing a playoff trip during the final game of his rookie season, Carter was ready to deliver in his first full 82-game NBA season in 1999-2000.
 It was during this season that Vince took his game from young star and potential superstar to bonafide young superstar and potential future MVP candidate.

-He scored, he attacked the basket with ferocity matched only by the team’s namesake, he hustled, he hit big shots with the game on the line and whenever his team seemed to need one, he delivered that elusive first playoff trip in Raptors history, and with his absolutely spectacular and awe inspiring performance at the 2000 Dunk Contest, officially put Toronto and Canada on the NBA map.
+He scored, he attacked the basket with ferocity, he hustled, he hit big shots with the game on the line and whenever his team seemed to need one, he delivered that elusive first playoff trip in Raptors history, and with his absolutely spectacular and awe inspiring performance at the 2000 Dunk Contest, he officially put Toronto and Canada on the NBA map.

-Vince Carter as “Air Canada” may have been built and groomed as a rookie, but it was during this season that it officially broke free of the runway and took flight.
+Vince Carter as “Air Canada” may have been built and groomed as a rookie, but it was during his sophomore season season that Air Canada officially broke free of the runway and took flight.

 By the time Vince’s third season rolled around, the initial short-term goals had been met.
 The Raptors were a legitimate playoff team, a big time draw around the Association and on television (they had appeared on NBA on NBC the previous season, with Vince scoring a career-high 51 points against the Suns at Air Canada Centre), and were a respected franchise within the NBA.